2011 United Kingdom Alternative Vote referendum: Historical context

 The alternative vote and the single transferable vote (STV) for the House of Commons were debated in Parliament several times between 1917 and 1931, and came close to being adopted.
 Both the Liberals and Labour at various times supported a change from non-transferable voting to AV or STV in one-, two- and three-member constituencies.
-STV was adopted for the university seats (which were abolished in 1949).
-Both AV and STV involve voters rank-ordering preferences.
+STV was adopted for university seats (which were abolished in 1949).
+Both AV and STV involve voters rank-ordering preferences and using ranked votes.
 However, STV is considered to be a form of proportional representation, using multi-member constituencies, while AV, in single-member constituencies, is not.

 In 1950, all constituencies became single-member and all votes non-transferable.
-From then until 2010, the Labour and Conservative parties, the two parties who formed each government of the United Kingdom normally by virtue of an overall majority in the Commons, always voted down proposals for moving away from this uniform "first-past-the-post" (FPTP) voting system for the Commons.
+From then until 2010, the Labour and Conservative parties, the two parties who formed each government of the United Kingdom normally by virtue of an overall majority in the Commons, always voted down proposals for moving away from this uniform first-past-the-post (FPTP) voting system for the Commons.
 Other voting systems were introduced for various other British elections.
 STV was reintroduced in Northern Ireland and list-PR introduced for European elections except in Northern Ireland.

 Whilst out of power, the Labour Party set up a working group to examine electoral reform.
 The resulting Plant Commission reported in 1993 and recommended the adoption, for elections to the Commons, of the supplementary vote, the system used to elect the Mayor of London.
 Labour's 1997 manifesto committed the party to a referendum on the voting system for the Commons and to setting up an independent commission to recommend a proportional alternative to FPTP to be put in that referendum.